A work in progress

-A serpent spoke with forked tongue!
+A serpent spoke, with a forked tongue!

-With cunning, sin it sought to enlace
+With cunning, sin it sought to enlace,

 And knot it to, the human race.

-Alas, sadly, the fruit the woman ate.
+Alas, the fruit the woman sadly ate,

-The grace to sanctify,
+The grace to sanctify

 Away from them did fly!

-And now, they would die.
+And now, they both'd die.

-It spoke to her in lie;
+It spoke to her a lie;

 He tempted through her eye...